Nikol Pashinyan: Relations with Turkey

 In 1998, Pashinyan wrote an article advocating for stronger economic ties with Turkey and criticized an "anti-Turkish" sentiment in Armenia: "Of course, Armenia is the most suitable partner for Turkey in terms of economic development of Western Armenia.
 But all of Turkey's efforts to improve Armenian-Turkish relations have been in vain, and Armenia has not been able to get rid of the anti-Turkish complex for the past eight years."

 Pashinyan's Haykakan Zhamanak supported the normalization process that then-President Serzh Sargsyan and Turkish President Abdullah Gül initiated, however, he criticized the "government's way of pursuing it."
-As Prime Minister, Pashinyan called Turkey's positions "illogical" regarding their precondition to solve the Karabakh conflict prior to establishing diplomatic relations.
+As prime minister, Pashinyan called Turkey's positions "illogical" regarding their precondition to solve the Karabakh conflict prior to establishing diplomatic relations.
 Pashinyan stated that his government remains committed to the international recognition of the Armenian Genocide.
 In November 2018 Pashinyan reiterated that Armenia is ready to normalize its relations with Turkey without preconditions.
 He claimed that the recognition of the genocide is "not a matter of Armenian-Turkish relations", but instead is a "security issue for us and a matter of international security, and it is our contribution to the genocide prevention movement and process."

-In October 2019 Pashinyan condemned the Turkish invasion of the Kurdish-controlled northeastern areas of Syria, otherwise known as Rojava.
+In October 2019, Pashinyan condemned the Turkish invasion of the Kurdish-controlled northeastern areas of Syria.

 The Armenian Revolutionary Federation has criticized Pashinyan for pursuing a pro-Turkish policy at the expense of Armenian interests and human rights.

-In August 2021, the Civil Contract party named 31 year old National Assembly member Ruben Rubinyan as Armenia's representative for the normalization process with Turkey.
+In August 2021, the Civil Contract party named National Assembly member Ruben Rubinyan as Armenia's representative for the normalization process with Turkey.
 Rubinyan had previously spent two years in Turkey for undisclosed reasons, which his parliament profile describes as "engaged in scientific activities".

+On 28 May 2023, Pashinyan congratulated Turkish president Recep Tayyip Erdoğan on his reelection.
+Pashinyan traveled to Turkey to attend Erdogan's inauguration ceremony.
+Because Turkey had closed its airspace to Armenia in response to an Armenian genocide monument being opened, Pashinyan flew to Turkey on a Moldovan airliner.
+Vartan Oskanian, the former Foreign Minister of Armenia, criticized Pashinyan for attending the inauguration despite Erdogan frequently insulting Armenians and supporting Azerbaijan in the Nagorno-Karabakh conflict.
+Oskanian stated that Pashinyan "did not represent the Armenian people, only himself".
+In June 2025, Pashinyan conducted a working visit to Turkey.